cybermouflons/ovisbot/README.md

 - `!status` Returns the current status of the server with regards to CTFs. i.e. Information about which CTFs have been finished/are active, how many members are working on it and the number of challenges solved/unsolved.

+- `!wolfram <question>` Calls wolfram API to answer your question/query.
+Can be used for unit conversion, arithmetic, general queries

+- `!chucknorris` Tells you a chunk norris joke

 ## CTF

 > This bot has commands for encoding/decoding, ciphers, and other commonly accessed tools during CTFs.
-But, the main use for NullCTF is to easily set up a CTF for your discord server to play as a team.
+But, the main use of the bot is to easily set up a CTF for your discord server to play as a team.
 The following commands listed are probably going to be used the most.

 - `!ctf create <ctf_name>` This is the command you'll use when you want to begin a new CTF.
 This command will make a private category channel with a general text channel in your server, with your supplied name.